 Nowadays ryokans can still be found in rural areas offering the chance of embarking western visitors into this unique “little adventure” of experience by themselves the authentic Japanese traditions.

 A great variety of wide range ryokan can be chosen.
 Usually high-end ryokan offer luxurious western comfort and are more like a “wellness retreat” in the middle of stunning nature in a lovely Japanese traditional ambiance with exceptionally good service.
 Some of these rooms have the particularity of having their own private hot spring bath in your own room or terrace with beautiful views of the nature around.
 A truly treat to yourself.

 At Fleewinter, we have handpicked some of the best ryokan -from the very simple to luxurious ones- to offer our clients the exceptional experience of staying at a traditional Japanese accommodation and enjoy the wonderful hospitality, delicious handmade traditional food and the ultimate relaxation experience of soaking in natural hot spring baths within a lovely Japanese genuine atmosphere.

 The onsen experience is certainly one of the highlights while in Japan.
 The traditional Japanese bath has their own rituals that Japanese strictly follow and everyone (including western people) is expected to do so.

 The baths are gender segregated, what means that you will be soaking with same sex people only.

 The majority of the onsen do not allow people with tattoos to use the public onsen and same rules are applied to western people.
-In Japan there is a stigma towards tattoos and the reason behind it lies in the strong connection that still nowadays Japanese people make between mafia/ gangsters and tattoos.
+In Japan there is still a big stigma towards tattoos and the reason behind it lies in the strong connection that still nowadays Japanese people make between gangsters and tattoos.